Elizabeth Sparrow

-Elizabeth Sparrow DSc (Hon), DUniv (Open), MSc, CDipAF, FBCS, FRSA is an information technologist, specializing in change management and outsourcing relationships.
+Elizabeth Sparrow is a British information technologist, specializing in change management and outsourcing relationships.
 She is a former president of BCS, The Chartered Institute for IT.

 Early life and education

 Sparrow was born in west London and educated at Notting Hill and Ealing High School.

 She studied for an undergraduate degree in mathematics at the University of Southampton, completing her Bachelor of Science degree in 1973.
 She completed a Master of Science degree in information studies at the University of Sheffield in 1975.

 Sparrow holds a Certified Diploma in Accounting and Finance awarded by the Association of Chartered Certified Accountants.

 Career

 Sparrow began her career at the British Library.
 In 1980 she specified and project managed the computerized conversion of many different library catalogues from the first edition of the Anglo-American Cataloguing Rules to the second.
 In 1986 Sparrow carried out a review of the Library Association Library.

 Over the course of a 30-year career in information technology, Sparrow delivered major programmes of change and improved performance in both public and private sectors and developed particular expertise in working with outsourcing partners and improving supplier relationships.
 While at the Crown Prosecution Service, Elizabeth coordinated a substantial change programme involving not only the CPS but also the police service and courts.
 She held leadership positions in the UK public sector, managing multi-million-pound outsourcing relationships with a number of different service providers.
 As IT Director at the Home Office, she led a major infrastructure upgrade project and launched an innovative private finance initiative.

 Sparrow is a Fellow of BCS, The Chartered Institute for IT and of the Royal Society of Arts.